 The Consumer Protection Act (CPA), No 68 of 2008, came into operation at midnight on the 31st March 2011.

-We, at The Legal Advice Office, get a lot of enquiries from clients and consumers who feel that they have been taken for a ride by dealerships especially when it comes to the poor quality of motor vehicles that they have purchased from those dealerships.
+We, at The Legal Advice Office, get a lot of enquiries from clients and consumers who feel that they have been ripped off especially when it comes to the poor quality of motor vehicles that they have purchased.

-This Act of Parliament (CPA) is the law and applies to both new and second hand vehicles.
+This Act of Parliament, (CPA), is the law (statutory law) and applies to both new and second hand vehicles.

-A recent example of such a situation was of a client who had bought a second hand car from a dealer in Pretoria and it turned out to be a real problem vehicle.
+A recent example of such a situation, where a buyer was dissatisfied with his purchase, was of a client who had bought a second hand car from a dealer in Durban and it turned out to be a real problem vehicle.

-What are your rights and how exactly does the CPA protect a buyer of both a new and a second hand car?
+What are our rights and how exactly does the CPA protect a buyer of both a new and a second hand car?
+Remember that the same rules and advice apply to all articles bought from any supplier.

-The CPA which came into operation, as stated above, at the beginning of April 2011 has some far reaching implications for the buyers of both new and second hand vehicles.
+The CPA which, as we know, came into operation at the beginning of April 2011 has some far reaching implications for the buyer in both the new and the used vehicle market.

 The CPA was specifically brought into being to protect consumers.

-Buying a second hand car has long been associated with less than honest dealings, with the “voetstoots” or “as is” clause used as a fail- safe to previously protect an unscrupulous sales person, dealership or seller from any potential comeback.
+Buying a second hand car has long been associated with less than honest dealings, with the “voetstoots” or “as is” clause used as a fail- safe to previously protect an unscrupulous sales person or seller from any potential comeback.

 Now things have changed as the CPA states that an official car dealer may not now sell a vehicle, new or second hand, “ voetstoots” or “as is”, irrespective of whether they disclose what’s wrong with it or not.

-The best defence you have against purchasing a potential lemon is to arm yourself with the correct information.
+The best defence you have against purchasing a potential rotten apple is to arm yourself with the correct information.
 If you are in the market for a used vehicle; make sure that you know your CPA rights and then to enforce those rights.

 A word of warning when buying a car.
 There are any number of identical vehicles to choose from on the market at any one time; and, if a deal looks too good to be true, it probably is!

-The process of exercising your rights to a repair, replacement or refund is a formal legal process and should be dealt with properly and professionally.
+The process of exercising your rights to a repair, replacement or refund is a formal legal process and should be dealt with properly and professionally by an expert.

-Should you wish to comment on this or any other legal topic; just send us an e-mail; and we will respond.
+Should you wish to comment on this or any other legal topic; just send us an e-mail; and we will respond within 48 hours.

 The Legal Advice Office Team.